 Think Yourself as a Brand

-To start your personal branding, first think yourself as a brand.
+To start your personal branding, first, think yourself as a brand.
 Understand your skills and expertise, write down your own personal brand mission statement, and identify your positioning.
-In online world, use professional photographs to brand and make your presence felt where your target audience is based.
+In the online world, use professional photographs to brand and make your presence felt where your target audience is based.

 Develop Content for Your Audience